zenshaf01/Infini-train/README.md

-# base-backend-server
+# Anatomy Pro
-Base code for a backend server having JWT based authentication and role based authorization
+A repo for the Anatomy Pro project